Grand Duke Konstantin Konstantinovich of Russia: War years and death

-The outbreak of World War I found KR and his wife in Germany, where they were taking the cure in Wildungen.
+The outbreak of World War I found Konstantin Konstantinovich and his spouse in Germany, where they were taking the cure in Wildungen.
 Caught in enemy territory, the couple attempted a quick return to Russia.
 Their plans were disrupted by German authorities, who claimed the Grand Duke and his wife were political prisoners.
 Grand Duchess Elizaveta sent a message to the German Imperial couple asking for their help.
-Eventually KR and his entourage were allowed to depart Germany and transported to the first Russian station.
-The weakened KR had to proceed by foot across the front lines.
-By the time K.R. and Elizaveta arrived in St. Petersburg, now renamed Petrograd, the Grand Duke was in a dismal state of health.
+Eventually Konstantin Konstantinovich and his entourage were allowed to depart Germany and transported to the first Russian station.
+The weakened Konstantin Konstantinovich had to proceed by foot across the front lines.
+By the time Konstantin Romanov and his wife Elizaveta Mavrikievna arrived in St. Petersburg, now renamed Petrograd, the Grand Duke was in a dismal state of health.